Ever wondered how plastics are recycled?

 - reduce the amount of solid waste going to landfill

-- reduce the emission of gases like carbon dioxide into the atmosphere.
+- reduce emission of gases like carbon dioxide into the atmosphere.

 Problems and issues

-There are many different types of plastic in use, some of which we can recycle in the UK and other types – including that used to make yoghurt pots and margarine tubs – which require new technology to recycle it efficiently, that is not currently available here.
+There are many different types of plastic in use, some of which we can recycle in the UK and other types – including that used to make flexible pouches and black microwaveable trays – which will require new technology before we are able to recycle it effectively.
 This means that some plastic still goes to landfill, some is incinerated and some shipped abroad for recycling.

-There are currently huge investments being made in Britain into plastics recycling technology to help our domestic recycling facilities cope with the variety of plastics in use and it won't be long before we operate a more efficient recycling system for all different types of plastic packaging.
+There are currently large investments being made in Britain to help our domestic plastic recycling sector cope with the variety of plastics in use and it won't be long before we operate a more efficient recycling system for all different types of plastic packaging.